miracuse/miracuse.github.io/docs/more/specializations/sapper.md

 > Alchemist Specialization

 Military Alchemists that specialize in munitions.
 Sappers have played a large part in checking the traditional role of Mages on the battlefield in recent years.
-Their elemental grenades and sharpshooting skills have changed the shape of warfare.
+Their grenades and sharpshooting rival the destructive power of [Shamans](shaman.html).
+Unlike [Gunslingers](gunslinger.html), Sappers prefer to stay out of the fray by sniping from a distance.

 {% include specialization_kits.html %}